StrudelMann/StrudelMann/README.md

 ## Hi there 👋

+Just a he/him guy from Czechia trying to make sense of code.🤓

+Currently taking a class in C.
+Trying out HTML and CSS on the side.

+Probably playing games instead of learning.
 <!--
 **StrudelMann/StrudelMann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.